Symmetry Energy Effects on the Mixed Hadron-Quark Phase at High Baryon Density

 We finally note that the above conclusions are rather independent on the isoscalar part of the used Hadron EoS at high density, that is chosen to be rather soft in agreement with collective flow and kaon production data \cite{daniel02,fuchs06}.

-In the used Bag Model no gluon interactions, the $\alpha_s$-strong coupling parameter, are included.
-We remark that this in fact would enhance the above effect, since it represents an attractive correction for a fixed B-constant, see \cite{bmuller95}.
+In the used Bag Model no {\it residual} gluon interactions, the $\alpha_s$-strong coupling parameter, are included.
+We remark that this in fact would enhance the above effect, in the direction of overall lower transition densities, since it represents an attractive correction for a fixed B-constant, see \cite{bmuller95}.
 A reduction of the Bag-constant with increasing baryon density, as suggested by various models, see ref.\cite{burgio02}, will also go in the direction of an ``earlier'' (lower density) transition, as already seen in ref.\cite{ditoro}.
 At variance, the presence of explicit isovector contributions in the quark phase could play an important role, as shown in the following also for other isospin properties inside the mixed phase.